Beijing+Winter = Dry Skin. Are You Ready?

 So, Beijingers need to have different habits in the fall and winter, until the humidity picks up:

-• Moisturize!
+Moisturize!
 Most likely at least once a day after your shower, but really as often as needed to get your skin moist.
 This is the #1 thing to do to prevent as well as treat itchy skin problems, so get in the habit of moisturizing daily just after your shower — as quickly as you can after lightly toweling off.
 What’s the best moisturizer?
-You can ask your colleagues and also check the info already up on websites like Beijing Kids or Beijing Cafe, but in general the non-fragrant lotions like Keri, Cetaphil, Vichy, Neutrogena are all ok.
-Some people need stronger, thicker types like Vaseline, especially kids with eczema problems.
-This is more a trial and error thing, but Watsons is a great place to start when looking for lotions.
-And no, there is no need to spend a ton of money on superfancy lotion.
-I personally prefer Neutrogena or Aveeno products.
+You can ask your colleagues and also check the info already up on websites like Beijing Kids or the Beijing Cafe Yahoo group, but in general the non-fragrant lotions like Neutrogena, Keri, Cetaphil, and Aveeno are all ok.
+Some people need stronger, thicker types like Vaseline (petroleum jelly), especially kids with eczema problems.
+I’ve also just started to use baby oil, especially on dry legs, and I find it works even better than my lotion.
+You can read more about helping kid’s dry skin here.

 Hygrometer (humidity monitor)